 When Father stood from the fire, instead of going to wash his hands at the stream like he normally would, he froze in place with eyes wide.

 A voice broke through the silence.
 "Hello there."

-"The polite response would be to say 'Hello', maybe a 'How do you do?', but you savages were never much for manners, huh?" the man taunted.
+"The polite response would be to say 'hello', maybe a 'how do you do?', but you savages were never much for manners, huh?" the man taunted.

 "We mean you no harm.
-Let us leave and you'll never see us again."
-Father said.
+Let us leave and you'll never see us again," Father said.

 "Run, Kaia!" she said.
 "We'll come find you, but you need to run!"

-I ran away from the flaming thicket of thorns toward the only gap in the circle of Humans.
+I ran from the flaming thicket of thorns toward the only gap in the circle of Humans.

 I looked at my mom, my face streaming with tears.
-Humans surrounded them, and the campfire roared with fire magic.
+Humans surrounded her as the campfire roared with fire magic.

 It's all I had ever known.